EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 ### Building an LSTM

-An LSTM is a specific kind of network architecture with feedback loops that allow information to persist through steps^[Vanilla neural networks do not have this ability for information to persist at all; they start learning from scratch at every step.] and memory cells that can learn to "remember" and "forget" information through sequences.
+An LSTM\index{neural network!long short-term memory} is a specific kind of network architecture with feedback loops that allow information to persist through steps^[Vanilla neural networks do not have this ability for information to persist at all; they start learning from scratch at every step.] and memory cells that can learn to "remember" and "forget" information through sequences.
 LSTMs are well-suited for text because of this ability to process text as a long sequence of words or characters, and can model structures within text like word dependencies.
-LSTMs are useful in text modeling because of this memory through long sequences; they are also used for time series, machine translation, and similar problems.
+LSTMs are useful in text modeling because of this memory through long sequences; they are also used for time series, machine \index{translation}translation, and similar problems.

 Figure \@ref(fig:rnndiag) depicts a high-level diagram of how the LSTM unit of a network works.
 In the diagram, part of the neural network, $A$, operates on some of the input and outputs a value.
 During this process, some information is held inside $A$ to make the network "remember" this updated network.
 Network $A$ is then applied to the next input where it predicts new output and its memory is updated.

+\index{neural network!recurrent}
 <div class="figure" style="text-align: center">
 <img src="diagram-files/rnn-architecture.png" alt="High-level diagram of an unrolled recurrent neural network.
 The recurrent neural network is the backbone of LSTM networks." width="90%" />
 <p class="caption">(\#fig:rnndiag)High-level diagram of an unrolled recurrent neural network.
 The recurrent neural network is the backbone of LSTM networks.</p>